Can You Take Vyvanse While Pregnant? Safety Guide for Expectant Mothers

 Key Takeaways

-• Vyvanse is classified as a Category C drug, meaning potential risks during pregnancy require careful evaluation
+• Vyvanse is classified as an FDA Category C drug, meaning potential risks during pregnancy require careful evaluation.

-• Individual risk-benefit analysis with healthcare providers is essential for each case
+• Individual risk-benefit analysis with a healthcare provider is essential for each case.

 This decision becomes even more complex when you consider that untreated ADHD can also impact pregnancy outcomes.
 From difficulty maintaining prenatal appointments to challenges with healthy eating habits, ADHD symptoms can affect both maternal and fetal health.
 Doctronic's AI-powered consultations can help you navigate these important medication decisions with personalized guidance.